-I understand that I am swearing or affirming under oath to the truthfulness of the claims made in this petition and that the punishment for knowingly making a false statement includes fines and/or imprisonment.
-Dated: Signature of PETITIONER Printed Name: Address: City, State, Zip: Telephone Number: Fax Number: Designated E-Mail Address(es): STATE OF FLORIDA COUNTY OF Sworn to or affirmed and signed before me on by .
-NOTARY PUBLIC or DEPUTY CLERK [Print, type, or stamp commissioned name of notary or deputy clerk.]
-Personally known Produced identification Type of identification produced IF A NONLAWYER HELPED YOU FILL OUT THIS FORM, HE/SHE MUST FILL IN THE BLANKS BELOW: [fill in all blanks] This form was prepared by the Petitioner.
-This form was completed with the assistance of: {name of individual} {name of business}: {address} {city} , {state} , {zip code} , {telephone number} .
+I understand that I am swearing or affirming under oath to the truthfulness of the claims made in this notice and that the punishment for knowingly making a false statement includes fines and/or imprisonment.

+Dated:

+Signature

+Printed Name:

+Address:

+City, State, Zip:

+Telephone Number:

+Fax Number:

+Designated E-mail Address(es):

+STATE OF FLORIDA COUNTY OF

+Sworn to or affirmed and signed before me or n by

+Date:

+NOTARY PUBLIC or DEPUTY CLERK

+[Print, type, or stamp commissioned name of notary or

+clerk]

+Personally known

+Produced identification

+Type of identification produced

+IE A NONI AWVED HELDED VOLLEH LOUT THIS S FORM, HE/SHE MUST FILL IN THE BLANKS BELOW:

+he: {choose only one } () Petitioner () Respondent

+This form was completed with the assistance

+·

+Iname of husiness? ,

+[citu] [ctata] [citata] ode}, {telephone number}

+(City), {State},{21p co oue;, {telephone number}